 Pose for a 360 Glam Cam

-Make like an Oscar winner on the E!
-Red Carpet.
-Have your guests pose for a 360 video just like the celebs attending the biggest award shows.
+Make like an actress on the E! red carpet and have your guests pose for a 360 video just like the celebs attending the biggest award shows.
 This works especially well if the dress code is formal or black tie.
 Why not feel like Hollywood royalty for a night?

 Karaoke at a wedding might not be your first thought but hear us out: Host live band karaoke.
 “Take what you love about karaoke and throw out what you hate,” says Jeremy Davis of Equinox Orchestra, who offers this as a service to their couples.
 That means there’s no cheesy machine or sake bombs.
 The band works with the couple ahead of time to come up with a set list based on their guests’ favorite songs.
 When karaoke kicks off, usually in the last hour of the reception, guests can jump on stage and sing along with the help of lyrics on an iPad.
 “Our ringleaders are there to help those that are good at singing or awful at singing make it through the tunes with the band,” he adds.

 Looking for a way to entertain the kiddos and the adults?
-Creative Director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshops you see in the mall.
-Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come onsite with all the materials to help guests design their own stuffed animals.
+Creative director Percy Sales of Percy Sales Events suggests setting up a stuffed animal station similar to the Build-a-Bear Workshops you see in the mall.
+Companies like Stuffed Bear Party and Noah’s Ark Animal Workshop come onsite with all the materials to help guests design their own.
 It’s surprising how much the adult guests will get into this idea, too.
 As Sales says, “Who doesn’t love a teddy bear to remember a special occasion?”

 Offer the Coolest of Desserts

 Here’s your Top Chef moment: Delight your guests by instantly freezing ice cream in front of them.
-Planner Sonal Shah of Sonal J. Shah Event Consultants loves including this, known as nitrogen ice cream, as an alternative to a dessert station.
-How it works: Ice cream is flash frozen with liquid nitrogen, which looks like magic to someone watching the liquid turn to a creamy mass that looks and feels like Haagen Dazs.
-Companies like 321Chillz will come onsite with all the equipment to serve inventive flavors like Chocolate Cherry Pinot Noir and RumChata and Fireball.
+Planner Sonal J. Shah of Sonal J. Shah Event Consultants loves including this, known as nitrogen ice cream, as an alternative to a dessert station.
+How it works: Ice cream is flash frozen with liquid nitrogen, which looks like magic to someone watching the liquid turn to a creamy mass that looks and feels like Häagen-Dazs.
+Companies like 321Chillz will come onsite with all the equipment to serve inventive flavors like Chocolate Cherry Pinot Noir and RumChata & Fireball.
 Bon appetit!